onaio/tally-ho/docs/overview/README.md

 The system includes a number of results dashboards that show the progress of forms through the various stages of the system as well as completion statistics for individual races.

+## Idiosyncracies

+The **tally-system** was built specifical to facilitate result counting in the Libyan Constituent Assembly elections held February 20th 2014.
+The system functionality and the flow used throughout this system is applicable to most elections involving aggregated results and paper ballot counting.

+None the less, the system does involve components that are designed to support the idiosyncracies of this particular Libyan election.
+The primary idiosyncracies are in:

+1. The granular division of results forms,
+2. The existence of Womens and "Component Ballots" for minority groups.

+### The Division of Result Forms

+A *Result Form* is the essential unit of data entry on which votes for candidates are recorded.

+Each result form is pre-assigned to a *Sub Constituency*, *Office*, and *Ballot*.
+*Sub Constituency* and *Office* are markers of location, roughly analogous to voting districts.
+A ballot is equivalent to a *Race*.
+It determines the candidates that appear on the result form and when all the result forms for a race have been entered the system can calculate the race results and determine a winner.

+The *Center* and *Station* are preassigned to some result forms and are assigned on entry to other result forms, depending on the barcode of the form.
+Each result form must be for a unique ballot, center, and station combination.

+### Womens and Component Ballots

+In the Libyan Constituent Assembly additional races exist for only female candidates (Women ballots) as well as for candidates from specific ethnic minority groups (Component ballots).
+Therefore, each sub constituencies either has a General ballot, a General ballot and a Womens ballot, or a General Plus Component ballot.

+For component races, the candidates that appear on result forms for a specific component race may be shared accross multiple General ballots.
+For example, although the General race candidates in Sebha office races 17 through 21 each have different candidates on the General ballots, the componant candidates for races 17 through 21 are all the same.

 ## Main Pipeline